sportclimbing/ifsc-calendar/readme.md

  - [ ] Make scraping more robust and fail on errors or missing data
  - [ ] Add Google Analytics (and cookie notice)
  - [ ] Check if there's an API to fetch events from instead of relying on scraping
- - [ ] Add an option to override events (sometimes they're cancelled but the site is not updated
- - [ ] Disable youtube-fetch by default
+ - [x] Disable youtube-fetch by default
  - [x] Add links to specific events to calendar
  - [x] Add `latest` tag to latest release
  - [x] Always serve asset from latest release on calendar URL